meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	3. docked pay
 	4. undesirable assignments

-Paperwork (anomalous investigations)
-- generate paperwork for the following:
-	- mission failure
-	- IRIS exposed or civilian learned of operation
-	- significant collateral damage (director's discretion)
-	- special asset lost or destroyed (two if fell into hostile control)
-	- agent lost
-	- *anomaly was created/released through actions of an agent*
-	- IRIS was implicated as a result of mission
-	- anything else at Director's discretion
-- Mission operations take precedence, paperwork is shared by the unit as a whole
-- Units with outstanding paperwork have [-] on POLCAP checks
-- 20+ Paperwork results in -1 POLCAP for each 2 downtimes (1 for extra downtime) where paperwork is not processed, until it drops below this number

 #### Factions ([Papers and Pencils](https://www.paperspencils.com/proceduralism-on-a-red-world-alone/))
 ##### Each adventure should begin with rolling a _consequence_, the physical outcome of a specific action. maybe someone's out for revenge, or there's increased security b/c you blew up a building and everyone's on edge